Skip to main content

 The body interprets chronic sleep loss as a state of persistent crisis, leading to a strategic but detrimental down-regulation of the resource-intensive HPG axis.

 Furthermore, sleep deprivation impacts the expression of clock genes within the hypothalamus and peripheral tissues.
-These genes orchestrate the of hormone secretion.
+These genes orchestrate the circadian rhythm of hormone secretion.
 Desynchronization of these internal clocks leads to a chaotic, low-amplitude pattern of LH and testosterone release, decoupling it from the optimal 24-hour cycle.

 The downstream effects extend to the gonadal tissue itself.
 The rat study also investigated the impact on erectile tissue, finding that sleep deprivation led to decreased expression of endothelial and neuronal nitric oxide synthase (eNOS and nNOS), key enzymes for erectile function, and increased expression of the oxidative stress marker NOX-2.